Mabuchi geometry of big cohomology classes with prescribed singularities: Introduction

 The importance of this theorem lies in its relation to the conjecture of continuity of envelopes (\cite[Conjecture~4.51]{BJ18b}) in non-Archimedean geometry.
-Let $X$ be a unibranch projective complex variety.
-Let $L$ be an ample $\mathbb{Q}$-line bundle on $X$.
-Take $k>0$ so that $L^{\otimes k}$ is a very ample line bundle and embeds $X$ into $\mathbb{P}^N$.
-Let $\omega$ be the pull-back of the Fubini--Study metric on $\mathbb{P}^N$, normalized by $k^{-1}$.
-Recall that continuity of envelopes is equivalent to the completeness of $\mathcal{E}^{1,\NA}(L)$ (\cite[Theorem~9.8]{BJ18b}).
+Suppose that $X$ be a unibranch projective complex variety and $L$ is an ample line bundle on $X$.
+Recall that the continuity of envelopes is equivalent to the completeness of $\mathcal{E}^{1,\NA}(L)$ (\cite[Theorem~9.8]{BJ18b}).
+At least when $X$ is smooth, it is known that $\mathcal{E}^{1,\NA}(L)$ can be identified with a closed subspace of $\mathcal{R}^1(X,\theta)$ as in the proof of \cref{ex:E1NA} and the completeness follows from \cref{thm:main2}.
+We expect that these results extend to unibranch spaces as well.

-One can construct an injective continuous map $\iota:\mathcal{E}^{1,\NA}(L)\rightarrow \mathcal{R}^1(X,\omega)$ as in \cite{BBJ15}.
-Moreover, the image of $\iota$ is contained in the space of geodesic rays whose Legendre transforms are $\mathcal{I}$-model in a sense slightly generalizing \cite{DX20} (c.f. \cref{ex:TCrooftop}).
-Some formal manipulation allows us to reduce the continuity of envelope conjecture to a purely pluri-potential theoretic statement.
-Due to the length of the current paper, we decide to put the details in a separate paper.